Last updated: August 4, 2014

 The Cashier’s Office is located on the first floor of the Old Main Administration Building where you will be able to handle all billing inquiries or you may visit their web site at http://www.wcsu.edu/cashiers/.
 Bills are due in full in mid-July for Fall, and mid-December for the Spring semester.

-The Office of Student Financial Services is also located on the first floor of the Old Main Administration Building where you can find answers to any of your financial aid concerns, or go to http://www.wcsu.edu/finaid/.
+The Office of Financial Aid and Student Employment is also located on the first floor of the Old Main Administration Building where you can find answers to any of your financial aid concerns, or go to http://www.wcsu.edu/finaid/.

 When can new students move into the residence halls?

-New students who are registered as full-time (12 credits or more) will be eligible to move into their residence hall for Fall 2011 on Sunday, August 25th, the first day of Welcome Week provided they have also sent in their proof of immunization.
+New students who are registered as full-time (12 credits or more) will be eligible to move into their residence hall on Monday, August 25th, the first day of Welcome Week.
 Students who are not yet registered for 12 or more credits will need to see the Registrar prior to the move in date.
 Please check your WCSU email for your specific half hour move-in time-slot (this email will be sent in early August).
 Print that email and display the time prominently behind the windshield of your car.
 For detailed information regarding the move-in process, please click here.

 What type of meal plans are available and who can get them?